NaoiseGaffney/Training/README.md

 ![Anonymous User Order Create Form](Documentation/AuthenticatedUserOrderCreateForm.png)

 The order details are filled in programatically, and added to the orders\_order model and DB Table.
-Please note that the field names are the same for the User, Profile and Orders forms and tables which makes this a simple approach to take.
+Please note that the field names are the same for the User, Profile and Orders forms and tables which makes this a simple approach to take. `id` is the reference used for the tables.

 An anonymous user has no autofilled form fields, however, uses the OrderCreateForm based on the orders\_order model and DB table:

 ![Anonymous User Order Create Form](Documentation/AnonymousUserOrderCreateForm.png)

-The order details are filled in programatically, and added to the orders\_order model and DB Table.
+The order details are filled in programatically, and added to the orders\_order model and DB Table. `id` is the reference used for the tables.

 <details><summary>Please click to expand: Quick Database Diagrams Description</summary>